Deformation of Sasakian metrics: Sasakian structures and its underlying structures

 \subsection{Foliations with transverse structures}

-A Sasakian manifold $(M,\eta,g)$ has a $1$-dimensional foliation $\mathcal{F}$ defined by the orbits of the flow generated by the Reeb vector field of $\eta$.
-In this section, we recall the definition of certain transverse structures of $\mathcal{F}$ which come from the Sasakian metric.
+The {\it Reeb flow} $\mathcal{F}$ of a Sasakian manifold $(M,\eta,g)$ is the orbit foliation of the flow on~$M$ generated by the Reeb vector field $\xi$ of $\eta$, which is defined by equations $\eta(\xi) = 1$ and $\iota_{\xi}d\eta=0$.
+In this Section~\ref{Section : transverse structures}, we recall the definition of certain transverse structures of $\mathcal{F}$ which are given by the Sasakian metric.

 We denote the tangent bundle of $\mathcal{F}$ by $T\mathcal{F}$.
 By the integrability of $\mathcal{F}$, the Lie bracket on $C^{\infty}(TM)$ induces the Lie derivative with respect to vector fields tangent to the leaves